abdshomad/youtube-transcript-fetcher/README.md

 2. Click the **"Fetch Playlist"** button.
 3. Wait for the playlist to be fetched and displayed.
 4. Click the **"Get Transcript"** button on any video card.
-5. A modal will appear, showing the AI-generated transcript for the selected video.
+5. A modal will appear, prompting you to select a language.
+6. Choose a language and click "Generate" to get the AI-generated transcript.
-6. Click the '×' button, press the `Escape` key, or click outside the modal to close it.
+7. Click the '×' button, press the `Escape` key, or click outside the modal to close it.